Connect with others who understand.

 • PR-positive — Cells contain PR.

-• Triple-positive — Breast cancer cells contain ER and PR and also make too much of a protein called human epidermal growth factor receptor 2 (HER2).
+• Triple-positive — Breast cancer cells contain ER and PR and also make too much of a protein called human epidermal growth factor receptor 2 (usually referred to as HER2).

-• Triple-negative — Cells don’t contain either hormone receptor and don’t make HER2.
+• Triple-negative — Cells don’t contain either hormone receptor and don’t make much HER2.

-Knowing whether breast cancer cells contain ER, PR, or HER2 helps doctors understand what type of breast cancer you have, predict its course, and plan treatments.
+Knowing whether breast cancer cells contain ER, PR, or high levels of HER2 helps oncologists (cancer doctors) understand which type of breast cancer you have, predict its course, and plan treatments.

 How Does Hormonal Therapy Work?

-Hormone receptor-positive breast cancer cells still rely on hormones to grow and survive, even though they have changed and mutated.
-Hormonal therapy blocks natural hormones in the body and disrupts this process.
+Hormone receptor-positive breast cancer cells still rely on hormones to grow and survive, even though they have mutated (changed).
+Hormone treatment blocks natural hormones in the body and disrupts this process.
 Some types of hormonal therapy attach to hormone receptors on the cell surface, preventing them from interacting with the body’s hormones.
 Other hormonal therapy drugs cause the body to make less estrogen and progesterone.
 Either way, hormonal therapy prevents ER-positive or PR-positive breast cancer cells from receiving signals from the body’s hormones.

 Hormonal therapy has several purposes.
 These drugs can prevent cancer cells from growing and dividing.
-The medications travel throughout the bloodstream, reaching cancer cells that have spread to other places, and can also help prevent relapse (having the cancer come back after it is treated).
+The medications travel throughout the bloodstream, reaching cancer cells that have spread to other places, and can also help prevent relapse (a return of the cancer after treatment).

 Hormonal Therapy Differs From Hormone Replacement Therapy

-Hormonal therapy drugs for treat breast cancer are different from hormone replacement therapy.
+Hormonal therapy drugs that are used to treat breast cancer are different from hormone replacement therapy (HRT).
 HRT, which is sometimes used to reduce symptoms of menopause, involves taking drugs that contain estrogen or progesterone.
 HRT is the opposite of breast cancer hormonal therapy, which aims to reduce or block hormones.
 People may have to quit HRT treatments if they are diagnosed with breast cancer.

 When Is Hormonal Therapy Used?